 In a very real way, developing our capacity to be curious is one of the main reasons we study art history at all.
-Few that engage in it will use the details of style and history in a significant way during their daily lives; however, everyone that develops a strong capacity for curiosity will use it daily in every aspect of their life.
+Few who engage in it will use the details of style and history in a significant way during their daily lives; however, everyone who develops a strong capacity for curiosity will use it daily in every aspect of their life.
 It is what fuels lifelong learning and permits continual personal growth.

 There are two important components to effectively flexing our curiosity.
 First, we must be sincere.
 Second, we must be responsible.
 Let's look at these two components in more detail.

 To be sincere is to be genuine and honest in our questions.
 It means to ask questions that reflect our real interests.
 These are questions that we honestly want to have answered.
-Too often we can find ourselves forming questions merely to form questions rather than to engage in learning.
-For example, imagine that we are exploring this work of art by Leonardo da Vinci, entitled, "Portrait of a Musician."
+Too often, we can find ourselves forming questions merely to form questions rather than to engage in learning.
+For example, imagine we are exploring this work of art by Leonardo da Vinci, entitled Portrait of a Musician.

 We might quickly formulate questions that are neither sincere nor responsible, such as: